VisTR: Visualizations as Representations for Time-series Table Reasoning: Related Work

 \subsection{Visualization Storage, Indexing, and Retrieval}

 To comprehensively represent tabular data, our approach will generate a large number of visualization references and encode them into vector representations, thus raising new challenges for efficiently storing, indexing, and retrieving them.
-With the recent advancements in Vector Database Management Systems (VDBMS)\cite{vector_survey_2023}, there is potential to meet our demand.
-VDBMSs are specifically designed for managing high-dimensional data, such as embeddings, offering sophisticated storage, indexing, query processing, and query optimization capabilities\cite{DBLP:conf/acm/AsaiMZC23}.
+Recent advancements in Vector Database Management Systems (VDBMS)\cite{vector_survey_2023} offer a promising solution to these challenges, as they are specifically designed for managing high-dimensional data, such as embeddings, with sophisticated storage, indexing, query processing, and query optimization capabilities\cite{DBLP:conf/acm/AsaiMZC23}.
 Their ability to perform efficient similarity searches in high-dimensional spaces makes them particularly suited for tasks involving the retrieval of embeddings based on content or semantic similarity.
 This supports various applications such as information retrieval, e-commerce, and recommendation platforms\cite{DBLP:journals/pvldb/GuoLXYYLCXLLCQW22, DBLP:conf/sigmod/WangYGJXLWGLXYY21}.
 Existing VDBMS can be roughly categorized into two types: \textit{native} systems and \textit{extended} systems\cite{vector_survey_2023}.
 The former, such as Chroma\cite{Chroma} and EuclidesDB\cite{euclidesdb}, are tailored for vector data management, while the latter, such as AnalyticDB-V\cite{DBLP:journals/pvldb/WeiWWLZ0C20}, are built on top of an existing data management system.

-In this work, we first introduce a visualization pruning method to filter out less informative visualizations, and effectively reduce storage demands while maintaining the quality of stored visualizations.
+In this work, we first introduce a visualization pruning method to filter out less informative visualizations, \jn{which} effectively reduce storage demands and \jn{maintain} the quality of stored visualizations.
 We then integrate Chroma\cite{Chroma} into \tool and utilize an efficient graph-based index to store and index the large collection of visualization references.
-An \textit{Approximate k-Nearest Neighbors} (ANN) algorithm is incorporated for quick and accurate retrieval of visualizations.
-The combination of pruning with indexing strategies allows for quick retrieval and handling timely user queries.
+An \textit{Approximate k-Nearest Neighbors} (ANN) algorithm is incorporated to retrieve visualizations.
+The combination of pruning with indexing allows for quick retrieval and \jn{efficient} handling \jn{of} timely user queries.